intel-iot-roadshow/roadshow-docs/docs/sensor_examples/grove_starter_kit/c/samples.md

 <div class="tldr" markdown="1">
 A digital output can write a value of either on (1) or off (0).

-Connect to any pin labelled "D" (for "digital") on the Grove Base Shield such as D2 to D8.
+Connect to any pin labeled "D" (for "digital") on the Grove Base Shield such as D2 to D8.
 </div>

 **Example components:**